When should you stop refactoring Legacy Code?

 • I moved to other refactoring opportunities

-I think that was a good week, and I wish to have more wins like this 💪
+I think that was a good and productive week 😄

 Lessons to be learned